-- a) apply for the exchange of balancing capacity or sharing of reserves with a contracting period of not more than one day and where the contracting is done not more than one week in advance of the provision of the balancing capacity; - b) include the notification process for the use of the market-based allocation process; - c) include a detailed description of how to determine the actual market value of cross-zonal capacity for the exchange of balancing capacity or sharing of reserves, and the forecasted market value of cross-zonal capacity for exchanges of energy and the forecasted market value of cross-zonal capacity for the exchange of balancing capacity or sharing of reserves; - d) include a detailed description of the pricing method, the firmness regime and the sharing of congestion income for the cross-zonal capacity that has been allocated to bids for the exchange of balancing capacity or sharing of reserves via the market-based allocation process;
+- a) apply for the exchange of balancing capacity or sharing of reserves with a contracting period of more than one day and where the contracting is done more than one week in advance of the provision of the balancing capacity; - b) include the rules and principles for allocating cross-zonal capacity based on an economic efficiency analysis; - c) include a detailed description of how to determine the forecasted market value of cross-zonal capacity for the exchange of balancing capacity or sharing of reserves, and assessment of the market value of cross-zonal capacity for exchanges of energy; - d) include a detailed description of the pricing method, the firmness regime and the sharing of congestion income for the cross-zonal capacity that has been allocated on an economic efficiency analysis;

-Pricing methods are, for example, pay-as-bid and pay-as-cleared.
+Pricing methods are, for example, pay-as-bid and pay-as-cleared. (...)
 It is required to describe in detail when the CZC is considered to be firmly allocated to the matched bids for the exchange of balancing capacity or sharing of reserves, in other words, to identify the time interval during which this CZC is not available for any other allocation processes.

 In general, the congestion income is part of the total economic welfare and its value can change due to allocation of CZC for the exchange of balancing capacity or sharing of reserves.
 It appears whenever there is a price difference between bidding zones and it can also take into account the cost of using CZC (in case a third party owns transmission rights).
-The congestion income on a border, if any, must be shared between the TSOs who share that border: it is required that the MB CZCA Proposal contains the principles for sharing the congestion income.
+The congestion income on a border, if any, must be shared between the TSOs who share that border: it is required that the EE CZCA Proposal contains the principles for sharing the congestion income.

-Article 41(4) of the EBGL requires that the definitions of the pricing method of CZC, the firmness regime of CZC, and the sharing of congestion income from CZC for which the MB CZCA Proposal is applied ensure equal treatment between balancing capacity bids and energy bids.
+Article 42(4) of the EBGL requires that the definitions of the pricing method of CZC, the firmness regime of CZC, and the sharing of congestion income from CZC for which the EE CZCA proposal is applied ensure equal treatment between balancing capacity bids and energy bids.

-(e) include the process to define the maximum volume of allocated cross-zonal capacity for the exchange of balancing capacity or sharing of reserves pursuant to paragraph 2;
+(e) include the maximum volume of allocated cross-zonal capacity for the exchange of balancing capacity or sharing of reserves pursuant to paragraph 2;

-Article 41 poses no a priori limitation for the market-based allocation of CZC for exchange of balancing capacity or sharing of reserves, but limits can arise from technical or economic reasons.
+Article 42 poses a priori limitation for the economic efficiency analysis of CZC for exchange of balancing capacity or sharing of reserves.